dsoto/ENSP-337-notes/337-completed.md

 # Lecture 20, Monday 9 Nov 2015, Metrics

-## Metrics
-- How do we estimate the energy use for a home?

-## Homework 3.7 and 3.8
-- 3.7
-    - surface area of cylinder
-    - units of area
-    - Square millimeters vs square meters
-- 3.8
-    - surface area of cube
-    - units of area

 ## Heating Degree Days
 - How much energy will it take to heat the ETC this winter?